amit-649/epic-games-auto-claimer/readme.md

 epic_browser_data/: Where your login cookies live.

-⚠️ A Quick Note
+⚠️ Just a Heads Up

-This tool is a fun project for educational purposes.
-Please use it responsibly and respect Epic Games' Terms of Service.
-Happy gaming! 🎮
+This tool is a fun hobby project for educational purposes.
+Use it responsibly!
+I'm not responsible if Epic Games gets mad (though this script tries to be very polite and human-like).

+Happy Gaming! 🎮